rticommunity/rtiroutingservice-plugins/examples/mqtt-shapes/README.md

-  - The MQTT broker also deliver each MQTT message back to the *MQTT Adapter*, which stores the payload in `RTI::MQTT::KeyedMessage` samples that are published to DDS Topic `"dds::mqtt"`, where they are picked up by the *Shapes Agent* application.
+  - The MQTT broker also deliver each MQTT message back to the *MQTT Adapter*, which stores the payload in `RTI::MQTT::KeyedMessage` samples that are published to DDS Topic `"dds_mqtt"`, where they are picked up by the *Shapes Agent* application.

 - Shapes published by *Shapes Agent* follow the inverse path of those